Pierre Villard: Life

 In January 2000, Pierre Villard defended his Habilitation to Supervise Research at the Université Paris 1 Panthéon-Sorbonne with a dissertation whose title, De Mari à Ninive, underlined the two poles of his research; Dominique Charpin was the advisor.
 In June of the same year, he was elected Professor of Ancient History at the Université Blaise-Pascal (Clermont II) in Clermont-Ferrand, now the Université Clermont-Auvergne, introducing the history of the Ancient East to the establishment, after Olivier Rouault had developed, from 1997 to 1999, the archaeology of the Ancient Near East in the History of Art department.
-Villard also became a member of the Archéoriente team of the Maison de l'Orient et de la Méditerranée of Lyon II.
+Villard also became a member of the Archéorient team of the Maison de l'Orient et de la Méditerranée of Lyon II.

 By the turn of the millennium, Pierre was recruited by what is now Université Clermont Auvergne, where he contributed to the development of a program dedicated to Assyriology—a professional degree previously offered only at institutions in Paris, Lille, Lyon, and Strasbourg.
 He produced a series of significant publications that provided valuable insights into various aspects of the Assyrian empire, including its administration, military, and architectural achievements.
 Additionally, he explored the diverse elements of its legal system.
 Pierre's work is characterized by meticulous attention to detail, insights drawn from overlooked sources, thoughtful analysis of the evidence, and remarkably persuasive conclusions.
 Simultaneously, he became involved in various projects and organizations at other universities, including those in Lyon, and served on committees assessing theses for advanced degrees.